jbottala02/peer_review_coursera_getting_and_cleaning_data/Codebook.md

 ### 1. Download the dataset
 Dataset downloaded and extracted under the folder called UCI HAR Dataset

--Note: If trouble in downloading the zip file, replace http instead of https
+- **Note**: If trouble in downloading the zip file, replace http instead of https

 ```R
 > if (!file.exists(filename)){